Walking down in to the cave at Jewel Cave National Monument

 You can book tours sixty days in advance, which is highly recommended.
 Additional spots open up two days in advance.
 As soon as you know the date(s) of your visit, we recommend getting online and booking a tour.
 Spots fill up fairly quickly, particularly as you get closer to your arrival date.
 You can book Jewel Cave tours online at Recreation.gov.

-What to see and do in Jewel Cave National Monument
+Waiting in lines for reservations at Jewel Cave National Monument

 Of course, if you didn’t get the chance to book a tour in advance, you can get a spot at the last minute by going to the park and waiting in line.
 Same-day tour spots fill up fast on the day of the visit, so be sure to arrive early in the morning.
 On a weekend, that means getting there by 7 am, or by 7:30 am on a weekday.
 You’ll be waiting in line for some time before the park opens, but if you arrive when the park opens, you’ll likely be out of luck.